 Dads can be notoriously difficult for which to buy gifts.
 They just have a way of being either too practical or too simple at times when asked what types of things they like.
 But what if it really is those practical, simple things he wants?
-Even if he wants nothing at all, remember what your dad has done for you through your life together, and use this opportunity to show your gratitude with something tangible.
+Even if he wants nothing at all, remember what your dad has done for you throughout your life together, and use this opportunity to show your gratitude with something tangible.
 Just because you deem something simple doesn't mean he won't use it and appreciate it.
 And if you want to do a little "extra," think monograms, then wrap the gift with care and creativity to show you took the time.
 Here are some of our top birthday and Christmas gifts for dad.

 Try to think of a single person who doesn't like the fuzzy, ultra-soft, comforting feel of cashmere.
 Actually, don't even bother trying.
 A men's cashmere sweater is a perfect gift for anyone, but when you gift it to your dad, he's sure to think to himself, "I raised that kid right."
 It represents a sense of style and class, and it is versatile to wear to work or out to dinner.
 And, unlike dress shirts, sweaters don't require you to be too exact when choosing his size.
 Cashmere anything, let alone sweaters, makes a great gift.